 First, let’s start with learning about the network that’s part of your health insurance plan.
 A network is the group of facilities, providers and suppliers your health insurer has contracted with to provide health care services.
 In other words, they are the doctors, hospitals and other medical facilities that have agreed to contract with BCBSKS to provide you care at a discounted rate.
 That’s why you may have heard that it’s important to choose a provider that’s “in-network.”
 Choosing a provider that’s “out-of-network” will have you paying more for the care you receive.

 An insurance company can have several networks for their members, so it’s important to know which one is associated with the health insurance plan you’re enrolled in.
 The easiest way to do this is to look at your member ID card.
 For BCBSKS members, the name of the network is printed in the top-right corner of your ID card.

-One quick, but important caveat – if you’re one of our members who has Plan65 (our Medicare supplement plan), your network for medical care works a bit differently.
-Plan 65 members don’t have a specific list of BCBSKS contracting healthcare providers from which to choose.
+One quick, but important caveat – if you’re one of our members who has a Medicare Supplement plan, your network for medical care works a bit differently.
+Medicare Supplement members don’t have a specific list of BCBSKS contracting healthcare providers from which to choose.
 However, you will receive the highest level of benefits for your plan when you choose a healthcare provider who accepts Medicare assignment.
 If you don’t know whether your doctor, hospital or other healthcare providers accept patients with Medicare, contact your local Medicare office.